Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/martin-2000-from-notation-to-writing/essay.md

-# Martin (2000): From Notation to Writing
+# A Review of Martin (2000)

-**A review of an early SignWriting-positive comparison with real insight and overstated claims**
+**From Notation to Writing and the threshold between descriptive systems and written text**

 Reviewed source: